Application Engineering

 Fact: One of the more common worries about fire sprinkler systems is that it won’t work during the winter due to frozen pipes.
 This is based on the experience of other water pipes in homes freezing if they haven’t been used for a long time.
 There are in fact different types of sprinkler system to account for whether or not a building is heated during the winter or not.
 Dry pipe systems can be uses in buildings that are not heated (the pipes are filled with air under pressure.
 When the sprinkler head opens the drop in air pressure opens the valve and water flows into the pipework).

-Filed Under: Advice and Information
+Filed under: Advice and Information